 If you are visiting The Stained Glass Museum only, tickets can be purchased in advance online from Art Tickets.

 If you are visiting both Ely Cathedral and The Stained Glass Museum, we wncourage you to buy a joint ticket in advance from Ely Cathedral.

 Visitors are encouraged to follow a designated route around Ely Cathedral, entering through the West Door and exiting through the South Door.
 As The Stained Glass Museum is located before this visitor route begins, we encourage you to visit the museum before you begin your visit of the Cathedral.

 Do I need to wear a face mask or face covering?

 It is a legal requirement for visitors to wear a face covering throughout the museum.
+We kindly request that visitors wear a face covering throughout the museum for the protection of our staff and other visitors.
 Those exempt from wearing a face covering, for age, health or disability reasons, in line with NHS guidelines, are still welcome.